 There are many vital metrics that govern the success of a business.
 Customer lifetime value, CLV, is perhaps at the top of the list.
 CLV refers to the financial projection of the average profitability during the lifetime relationship between a customer and a business.
-Business owners can significantly improve customer retention rates by implementing strategic sales and marketing efforts according to the value of their CLV.
+Business owners can significantly improve customer retention rates by calculating Customer Lifetime Value and implementing strategic sales and marketing efforts according to the value of their CLV.

 The CLV concept is calculated based on various business metrics.
 We will apply the CLV model from an annual perspective.